-Competitors testing on Thursday can arrive at the Circuit after 18:00 on Wednesday 28th October Competitors testing on Friday can arrive at the circuit after 18:00 on Thursday 29th October.
-Competitors not booked for testing will be able to access the circuit after 18:00 on Friday 30th October.
+Competitors testing on Thursday can arrive at the circuit between 10:00 and 22:00 on Wednesday 27th October and from 06:30 on Thursday.

+Competitors testing on Friday can arrive at the circuit between 06:30 and 22:00 on Thursday 28th October and from 06:30 on Friday.

+Competitors not booked for testing will be able to access the circuit after between 18:30 and 22:00 on Friday and from 06:00 on Saturday.

-The circuit will not grant early access, please follow the Access times above.
+Access to the venue is via the Main Entrance on Wednesday, Thursday and Friday.
+Access to the venue via Paddock Entrance on Saturday and Sunday.